citelao/cse132-site/_studios/03-stoplight.md

 	### Structuring
 	{:.no_toc}

 	While certainly not required, we believe it's easiest to structure your program as a **finite state machine**.
-We recommend reading our [Introduction to FSMs TODO](TODO) guide, as it will make your program *significantly* easier to reason about.
+We recommend reading our [Introduction to FSMs](/~cse132/guides/intro-to-FSMs.html) guide, as it will make your program *significantly* easier to reason about.

 	If you successfully implement a FSM, your `loop()` should become a two or three step process: